aliyassine22/Tutoring-Multi-AI-Agents-System/README.md

 ### Gmail Agent

-This agent will be the one responsible for sending emails of the plan accompanied by the meeting link to the students using the send email tool.
-Note that I had initially a different vision for this agent, that is it draft emails for the tutor with the plan embedded with them and the tutor in this case will need only to send (him sending the email is the approval).
+This agent will be the one responsible for sending emails of the plan accompanied by the meeting link to the students using the send email tool. **note** that I had initially a different vision for this agent, that is it draft emails for the tutor with the plan embedded with them and the tutor in this case will need only to send (him sending the email is the approval).
 However, if we investigate things from a broader perspective, we will notice that the student is more familiar with what he needs to be tutored on, thus it would be more reasonable for the plan once approved by the student to be sent directly to the student.
 Hence, the draft email (for the tutor) tool was changed to the send email (to the student) tool.

 ### Crucial Gap: authentication